gitprime/gitprime-tools/bin/commands/README.md

 about the given command.

 2. **execute_gpt_command()**:  This is where you should perform all your logic.
 You will be passed all command line arguments.
-These can be parsed using the cli-tools include.
+These can be parsed using the cli include.
 This is expected to return a non-zero exit code if there is a failure in the logic.